gegeisgege/YOLO-RustDetectorDrone1/readme.md

 ## 🎯 Project Overview

 This system enables automated visual inspection of pipeline infrastructure using drone-mounted cameras with GPS integration.
-Developed as part of a thesis project at [Your University], it addresses critical challenges in pipeline maintenance for Indonesia's oil, gas, and maritime industries.
+Developed as part of a thesis project at Institut Teknologi Sepuluh Nopember, it addresses critical challenges in pipeline maintenance for Indonesia's oil, gas, and maritime industries.

 Abstract
 Pipeline infrastructures are essential for supporting Indonesia’s oil, gas, and maritime